Meet Our Team

 Who is involved in the Chatham-Kent Ontario Health Team?

-There are 15 local health agencies working together as partners in the CKOHT.
-Additionally, several more agencies have given their support to the CKOHT and intend to become more involved in future phases.
+There are 22 local health, community and social service organizations working together as signatory partners in the CKOHT.
+Additionally, several more agencies have given their support to the CKOHT as affiliate partners and intend to become more involved in future phases.
 Current partners include:

 The CKOHT has 3 Co-Chairs: A Physician Co-Chair, A Patient & Family Advisor Co-chair, and a Primary Care Administrative Co-chair.